 I am a short-lived creature of a day, passing through life as an arrow through the air.
 I have come from God and am returning to God, hovering over the great gulf.
 In a few moments, I will be seen no more.
-I will go into an unchangeable eternity!
+I will go into an unchangeable eternity with Jesus!

 The Holy Spirit’s word directed the first patriarchs (in Genesis).
-In the time of Moses, the first five books were committed to writing.
+In Moses’ time, the first five books were committed to writing.
 To this were added, in later generations, the Spirit-breathed writings of the other prophets.
 Afterward, the Son of God preached and the Holy Spirit spoke by the apostles.
 Apostles and evangelists wrote it down.
 This is what we now call the Holy Scriptures (the 66 books of the Old and New Testaments).

 Thank God!
 The Holy Scriptures are able to make us wise for salvation through faith in Christ Jesus.
 All Scripture is God-breathed and is useful for teaching, rebuking, correcting, and training in righteousness, so that we may be thoroughly equipped for every good work (2 Timothy 3:15-17).

-How can we not treasure the Bible like Wesley did?
+Let us treasure the Bible like Wesley did.
 The Scriptures teach us the best way of living, the noblest way of suffering, and the most comfortable way of dying.
 Do we believe that?
 Do we live by every word that comes from the Lord’s mouth (Matt 4:4)?
-Why not start today, asking the Lord to help you?
+Why not start or re-start a Bible reading plan today.
+Ask the Holy Spirit to help you.
 Thank God!
 He has given us His Book!

 Go in peace, beloved.
 Walk with King Jesus today and be a blessing to others!